 The 90’s high-waisted jeans are back.
 But, how high is high?
 The waistline on most high-waisted jeans will hit a bit above the navel.
 Done in a mid-wash blue, these jeans have the same width from waist to hem.
 They’re great with a graphic tee, your favorite college crewneck or an open flannel with a white tee underneath.
 We suggest you get these a little shorter than you would regularly, they look pretty cool as high-waters.

 Come on, you can’t hate on a good-looking pair of ripped jeans — they’re stylish as all hell.
-Show off some skin with these destructed skinny jeans that rip well above your knees.
+Show off some skin with these destructed slim jeans that rip all around.
 The wash is pretty light but looks good paired with any casual tee or flannel shirt.
-Wear these with your favorite beat-up sneaks to complete the somewhat damaged look and strut the streets like you paid $70 for a pair of jeans that look like they’re already falling apart, but, fashionably.
+Wear these with your favorite beat-up sneaks to complete the somewhat damaged look and strut the streets like you paid $60 for a pair of jeans that look like they’re already falling apart, but, fashionably.